How To Store Scarves

 If you’re into arts and crafts, why not fashion yourself an awesome homemade solution?
 You can purchase some little round boxes and arrange them in a grid in one of your drawers, before rolling up your scarves and placing them inside.
-You can purchase yourself a few fancy handles and hammer them into a row on your wall.
-If you have more scarves than you can count, you can create a “clothesline” that extends the length of your bedroom wall, and fill it with scarves to create an explosion of colour.
+Or source a few fancy handles and hammer them into a row on your wall.
+If you have more scarves than you can count, why not create a “clothesline” that extends the length of your bedroom wall, and fill it with scarves to create an explosion of colour.
 Or if you’re on a budget, repurpose one of the box dividers that come with cartons of alcohol.
-There’s plenty of great, cheap homemade solutions, if you use your imagination.
+There’s plenty of great, cheap homemade solutions if you use your imagination.

 5. Storing infinity scarves

 The right accessory can transform an outfit, and bold necklaces, unique rings and stylish earrings are often our go-tos.
 However, few accessories offer the versatility of an infinity scarf, and they offer a decidedly practical twist to your average scarf.
 (Well, not average.
 I’m sure yours are all as unique as you).

 Essentially, they are fashioned as a continuous loop that falls neatly into a ring shape around your neck.
 They will infuse a little everyday elegance into your look and are typically one to two metres long, and the longer the scarf, the more styling choices you have.
 They are also naturally reversible making your styling possibilities virtually endless.
 And who doesn’t love an instant wardrobe-expander, right?